Jupiter-Meta/rbx/README.md

 ## Step 1: Clone the Repository

-1. Open your command prompt or terminal.
+1. Open your command prompt or terminal or github desktop app.

 2. Clone the `rubixgoplatform` repository in development mode using the following command: